- HR News and Trends

-With the roll-out of the COVID-19 vaccination well underway in the UK, you will likely be considering the potential impact it may have on your staff and workplace.
+With the roll-out of the COVID-19 vaccine well underway in the UK, you are likely to be considering how this is affecting your staff and any plans to open up your workplace.

-There are some limited circumstances where it may be reasonable to require someone to have a Covid-19 vaccination to keep their job.
-Bear in mind that none of these situations has yet been tested in an Employment Tribunal.
+Other than the new legal requirement for staff working in care home settings mentioned above, there may be limited circumstances where it may be reasonable to require someone to have a Covid-19 vaccination to keep their job, for example where the role involves travel abroad.
+Exploring other ways to minimise risks will be important too, and bear in mind that none of these situations has yet been tested in an Employment Tribunal.

-In these situations, you could consider making it a condition of employment for new recruits, but you should take a more cautious approach for existing employees.
+In these situations, you could also consider making it a condition of employment for new recruits, but take a more cautious approach for existing employees.

 Can employers indirectly compel employees to vaccinate?